Cantera/cantera/cantera/trunk/doc/sphinx/compiling.rst

 the full list of dependencies.

 * If you want to build the Python module, you must use the same version of the Microsoft compiler as was used to compile Python.
-For current versions of Python (2.6 and 2.7) this means that you must use Visual Studio 2008 or the equivalent version of the Windows SDK (see link below).
+For Python 2.6 and Python 2.7, this means that you must use Visual Studio 2008 or the equivalent version of the Windows SDK (see link below).
+For Python 3.3, you should use Visual Studio 2010, or the corresponding version of the Windows SDK.
+* Note that the the "Express" editions of Visual Studio do not include a 64-bit compiler, so if you want to build 64-bit Cantera, you will also need to install the Windows SDK.
 * The build process will produce a Python module compatible with the version of Python used for the compilation.
 To generate different modules for other versions of Python, you will need to install those versions of Python and